AnonymerNiklasistanonym/simple-generic-object-array-search-bar-filter/README.md

         //                              contain on the property
         //                              "name" "abc"
         | "property-number-range" // Check if on a certain property
         //                               the number matches a range
         // example-input: "score>=10" -> Search for objects that have a
         //                               property "score" value >=10
         // example-input: "score<=10" -> Search for objects that have a
         //                               property "score" value <=10
         // example-input: "score>10" -> Search for objects that have a
         //                               property "score" value >10
         // example-input: "score<10" -> Search for objects that have a
         //                               property "score" value <10
-    // example-input: "score=10-20" -> Search for objects that have
+        // example-input: "score<=>10-20" -> Search for objects that have
         //                                 a property "score" value
         //                                 between 10 and 20
+        | "property-string-possible-range" // Check if on a certain
+    //                                        property a string-to-
+    //     number-value-mapper exists which means it can be treated
+    //     like property-number-range otherwise either match nothing
+    //     or in case of "=" and "=-" do property-substring matching

     /**
      * When of type "substring" or "property-substring" this
      * attribute indicates the substring to check